apetbrz/framework-project/README.md

 ### 1. Setup

-- Clone this repo (https://github.com/apetbrz/framework-project.git) onto both the hosting server device and the latency testing client device.
+- Clone this repo (https://github.com/apetbrz/framework-project.git) onto the hosting server device and the latency testing client device.
 - On the server, run `build.sh` to build the docker image, then `run.sh` to start it up.

 ### 2. Running a test